infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 So I smoked weed, drank booze, dropped acid and participated in all sorts of activities with a visceral benefit, under no duress or under the influence of any web of lies, but the ones I told myself.

-That resulted in a bunch of stupid and ridiculous behaviour, exactly to the extent that you'd expect from a feral, regularly-intoxicated, intellectual.
+I went feral, was regularly intoxicated, and my intellectual development largely suffered.
+I will say that I had some breakthroughs during that time, and experienced many incredible things.

+However, my addictions and mental state deteriorated to the point where I wasn't much good to anyone, after a while.

-It's like every movie about drugs, in the beginning everything is awesome, but habits escalate and have negative consequences (potential\probable death) for anyone who refuses to get out and grow up while the getting is good.
+It's like every movie about youthful adventure, in the beginning everything is awesome, but habits escalate and have negative consequences (potential\probable death) for anyone who refuses to get out while the getting is good.

-{% include figure image_path="https://imgur.com/4VGA2xR.png" alt="aak!" caption="aaak!" %}
+{% include figure image_path="/assets/img/leonardo-the-beach.jpg" alt="Leonardo losing his mind in the Jungle" caption="aaak!" %}

 ## Digital Transformation

-A few years ago, embarking upon a considerable life transition, I began practicing content creation.
+A couple years ago, embarking upon a considerable life transition, I began practicing content creation.
 I figured that since I love reading more than anything else, I can make a career out of reading, somehow.

 To begin with, writing seemed the most likely route.